-If there are no definitions listed in networks table and dhcpinterfaces attribute is bland in site table, the makedhcp command will try to generate a DHCP service for all active subnets found on xCAT MN, even though there may be no dynamic IP ranges specified.
+Even if there are no definitions listed in networks table, the makedhcp command will try to generate generate DHCP service for all active subnets found on xCAT MN, even though there may be no dynamic IP ranges specified.

 The xCAT administrator should examine the DHCP configurations files on the xCAT MN/etc/dhcpd.conf (Linux) or /etc/dhcpsd.cnf (AIX) after execution of makedhcp.
 If you don't want the DHCP service to serve a subnet, you have to manually comment or remove the subnet definitions in /etc/dhcpd.conf (Linux) or /etc/dhcpsd.cnf (AIX).